Higgs boson, renormalization group, and naturalness in cosmology: Gradient and curvature expansion cutoff and naturalness

 and this bound can be used as a {\em running} cutoff of the gradient and curvature expansion.
 The origin of this cutoff can be demonstrated in the one-loop approximation.
-When calculated in the {\em Jordan} frame, the one-loop divergences quadratic in the curvature $R$ have a strongest in $\xi$ contribution (this can be easily deduced from Appendix of \cite{RGHiggs})
+When calculated in the {\em Jordan} frame, for the one-loop divergences quadratic in the curvature $R$ the dominating $\xi$ contribution is (this can be easily deduced from Appendix of \cite{RGHiggs})

-As compared to the tree-level part linear in the curvature $\sim (M_P^2+\xi\varphi^2)R$, the one loop $R^2$-term turns out to be suppressed by the above cutoff factor $16\pi^2(M_P^2+\xi\varphi^2)/\xi^2\simeq\Lambda^2$.
+As compared to the tree-level part linear in the curvature $\sim (M_{\rm P}^2+\xi\varphi^2)R$, the one loop $R^2$-term turns out to be suppressed by the above cutoff factor $16\pi^2(M_{\rm P}^2+\xi\varphi^2)/\xi^2\simeq\Lambda^2$.

 The on-shell curvature estimate at the inflation stage reads $R\sim V/U\sim\lambda\varphi^2/\xi$ in the Jordan frame, so that the resulting curvature expansion runs in powers of